 There is an affirmative defense to threatening a person if the accused had significant provocation for the threat.
-There are affirmative defenses for persons charged with discharging a firearm is the firearm was discharged out of a reasonable fear of bodily injury by a wild animal.
+There are affirmative defenses for individuals charged with discharging a firearm if the firearm was discharged out of a reasonable fear of bodily injury by a wild animal.

 Should you hire a criminal defense firm or a ticket attorney?